 Feeding Tips for Philippine Conditions

 Adjust for hot weather.
-During Philippine summer (March-May), feed intake can drop 10-15%.
+ThePigSite's nutrition guides confirm that during hot weather, feed intake can drop 10-15%.
+During Philippine summer (March-May), this effect is particularly pronounced.
 Some farmers shift the larger meal to the cooler evening feeding.
 Adding fat or oil (1-2% of ration) increases caloric density without increasing bulk.

 Switch feeds gradually.
 When transitioning between growth phases (e.g., starter to grower), mix the feeds 50/50 for 3-5 days.
 Abrupt switches cause digestive upset and temporary intake drops.

 Monitor water access.
 Pigs need 2-3 liters of water per kilogram of feed consumed.
-Restricted water access is the most common hidden cause of poor feed intake and bad FCR in backyard operations.
+Honestly, restricted water is the most common hidden cause of poor feed intake and bad FCR in backyard operations.
+Check your nipple drinkers.

 Bisaya / Cebuano